 The Field of Remembrance

-Visit the field of scarlet poppies and memorials, which will blanket the Abbey’s grounds this November, to remember loved ones lost serving in the Armed Forces.
+A field of scarlet poppies will blanket the Abbey’s grounds this November to remember loved ones lost serving in the Armed Forces.

 The Abbey is hosting a service on Sunday 14th November.
 Find out more about the Remembrance Sunday service.